Boniich/HotelLaMontana/README.md

 # Hotel La Montaña

 This app allows see and delete 4 dish.
+Also will be able to see the indididual price, readyIn and healthScore of this dish, like the global value of all menu.

-This app was build for the challange of Alkermy, unfortunelly this app not finished yet, so you can conciderete as the first version (1.0.0) of this app.
+This App was built for Alkemy acceleration

 ## Tecnologies/lenguages